-The key takeaway here is that in spite of all this adversity, these entrepreneurs still managed to succeed, and didn’t allow anything to hold them back from their dream.
+The key takeaway here is that in spite of adversity, these entrepreneurs succeded.
+They didn’t allow anything to hold them back from their dream.

-Whatever you’re trying to accomplish, there are many others who have walked a similar path to you already, and emerged triumphant.
+Whatever you’re trying to do, there are many others who have walked a similar path to you already, and emerged triumphantly.

 What can you learn from these stories?
 What can you take away that’s going to help you with some of your current challenges?

 In business, we often have so many goals and targets we want to hit in the future, that we turn a blind eye to everything we’ve already achieved.

 When you feel like you’ve still got a mountain to climb, take some time thinking about everything you’ve done to get to this point.
 Think about the obstacles you’ve encountered and overcome and all the success you’ve had along the way — no matter how small or insignificant it seems.